Azure/reliable-web-app-pattern-dotnet/patterns.md

 ### Circuit Breaker Pattern

-The Retry Pattern is often used with the Circuit Breaker pattern because the Retry process only handles transient errors.
-As a side-effect this negatively impacts the user's perception of performance if a real error happens.
-The Circuit Breaker pattern addresses this by analyzing the health of your system and is used to bypass the Retry Pattern when the system is unhealthy.
-This improves the user's perception performance because they don't have to wait around everytime there's an error.
-The Circuit Breaker pattern also gives resources that are failing a chance to recover by blocking new requests that would cause an error.

-This is particularly useful when deploying a high-volume Web API web app.
-During deployment all of the front-end web app calls are expected to fail.
-And, when the circuit breaker pattern stops new requests, this gives the Web API web app a chance to get started and fully loaded before the full load of front-end users returns.

 We built an app configuration setting that lets you simulate and test a failure from the Web API.
 The setting is called `Api:App:RetryDemo`.
 We've included this configuration in the deployable code.
 The `Api:App:RetryDemo` setting throws a 503 error when the end user sends an HTTP request to the web app API. `Api:App:RetryDemo` has an editable setting that determines the intervals between 503 errors.
 A value of 1 has no intervals and generates a 503 error for every request.

 Following these steps to set up this test: